n0skill/AVOSINT/README.md

 Goal is to gather data directly from aviation agencies of the countries

-Basic owner information (name, street, city, country)
+Basic owner information (at least name)
 - [ ] Australia
 - [x] Austria
 - [ ] Bahrain